provider-vtnetzwelt/MERN-Code-Snippets/README.md

 It is a code snippet for handling real time quizes for student's in a school.

 ## Frontend
-This is a React app built on NextJS framework built using typescript.
+This is a React app built on NextJS framework using typescript.
 In this app we are using GraphQL as a layer for managing api hits, caching and state.
 This app also supports real time communication via sockets.

 #### QuestionBankHook.ts
 This is a custom hook for questions listing, pagination, filteration.
 It contains all the stateful logic and graphql query to get the data from server.